-Companies study and make use (10) we our colour associations and preferences in (11) we to sell us their products.
+Companies study and make use (10) with of our colour associations and preferences in (11) order to sell us their products.
 The packaging, for example, relies heavily on colour, both to carry information and to make the product appear more attractive.
-Sugar (12) is sold in packets coloured in bluey-pinks and blue because, unlike colours (13) $\underline{\text{mod}}$ as green and brown, these colours are associated with sweetness.
+Sugar (12) 15 sold in packets coloured in bluey-pinks and blue because, unlike colours (13) such as green and brown, these colours are associated with sweetness.

-In the same way, in experiments with washing powders, (14) Which colour of the packet has (15) burn shown to have a profound influence on choice.
-Even (16) Showyh the powder in three sample packets - coloured yellow, blue and yellow blue - was the same, the most popular powder was in the yellow-blue packet.
+In the same way, in experiments with washing powders, (14) the colour of the packet has (15) been shown to have a profound influence on choice.
+Even (16) if the powder in three sample packets - coloured yellow, blue and yellow blue - was the same, the most popular powder was in the yellow-blue packet.

 It's a fact that fast-food outlets are often decorated in reds, yellow and whites.
-Red is a colour (17) which can make a restaurant seem warm and inviting.
+Red is a colour (17) that can make a restaurant seem warm and inviting.
 Yellow, together with white, emphasises cleanliness.
-Together they create a place (18) where customers can relax and enjoy their food but do linger too long.
+Together they create a place (18) where customers can relax and enjoy their food but do (19) wold linger too long.